gerritjvv/kafka-fast/kafka-clj/README.md

 The namespace in test ```kafka-clj.util``` contain helper functions to launch
 embedded Kafka and Zookeeper instances and launch the native installed Redis server.

-Not that Redis must be installed locally.
+Note that Redis must be installed locally.

 ## Run tests